 In 1973, Dr John Wennberg published a landmark article in Science that revealed the degree of small area variations in healthcare delivery.4 This formed the basis of a lifetime of work dedicated to identifying and defining healthcare variations.
 The epicenter of this work has become the Dartmouth Institute for Health Policy and Clinical Practice, which was founded by Dr Wennberg in 1988 (at that time it was called The Center for the Evaluative Clinical Sciences located within Dartmouth Medical School).
 Since the 1980s, experts at the Dartmouth Institute for Health Policy have used administrative data, primarily Medicare claims, to show significant variation in both spending and quality of medical care across geographic regions in the United States, notably finding no consistent correlation between the two.5

-The most iconic contribution of this work was the development of the Dartmouth Atlas of Health Care (available at http://www.dartmouthatlas.org), which was first published in 1996 and has since ...
+The most iconic contribution of this work was the development of the Dartmouth Atlas of Health Care (available at http://www.dartmouthatlas.org), which was first published in 1996 and ...